YS: Syracuse woman’s stolen Kia found in abandoned parking lot, with damages

 “It was hard for us to see it like that,” said Garcia.

 Garcia’s Kia was towed to K & C Auto Body & Service Center in Solvay and will remain there until the insurance appraiser takes a look at it.
-The car will then be towed to a Kia dealer and could stay there for quiet some time.
-Garcia says she was told the parts for the steering column are on back order and may not be available for another month, or two.
+The car will then be towed to a Kia dealer and could stay there for quite some time.
+Garcia says she was told the parts for the steering column are on backorder and may not be available for another month, or two.

 “I am always looking out the window to see if our other car is there.
 Its very unsettling,” said Garcia.

-In the meantime, Garcia is having to pay out of her own pocket for a new E-Z Pass and license plates.
+In the meantime, Garcia has to pay out of her own pocket for a new E-Z Pass and license plates.
 She will also have to pay out of her own pocket again, for the insurance deductible